 Wills and the genealogist

-Wills represent an invaluable resource for the genealogist, as do the following similar types of document:
+Wills and the accompanying probate records represent an invaluable resource for the genealogist, as do the following similar types of document:

 – Grants or bonds of administration (which confer the right to administer the estate of the deceased, usually where there was no valid will or no surviving executor; in some cases the administration is carried out with reference to a will that was not valid for minor technical reasons)